safiyc/reveal-the-image/README.md

 # Reveal The Image
 ### By Safiy Cham

-## Technologies used: JavaScript, HTML, CSS
+## Technologies: JavaScript, HTML, CSS

 ## Description

-A game involving guessing what an animal is by removing opaque blocks overlaying an animal image.
+A game involving guessing what an animal is by removing green blocks overlaying an animal image.
 Each time a block is removed, points are taken off.
 The goal is to pick the correct animal from a selection of animals with as few moves as possible to earn a high score.

 ## Technical Details